bangdasun/LeetCode-bangda/2018/algorithms-summary.md

 Wrong attempt: build a hash table based on `s`, then iterate through `t` to check if every letter is in the hash table.
 But it's possible that the extra letter is a duplicate letter in `s`.

 AC: same methods, but save the value of hash table as count, if letter in `t` also in hash table, check the count is larger than 0: if yes, reduce the count by 1, if no, then this is the extra letter.

+#### 404. Sum of Left Leaves (tree)

+- My solution:

+Wrong attempt: Recursion.
+Return 0 if `root` is `None` or leaf, then return the sum of `root.left.val`  and function call on `root.left` and `root.right`.
+But this also count the left non-leaves nodes because leaves values are all included.

+AC: Recursion.
+Return 0 if `root` is None.
+Then check if the node is a left leaf by `root.left.left` and `root.left.right`  (all should be `None`), if it's True then return the sum of `root.left.val` and function call on `root.right`, otherwise return the sum of function call on `root.left` and `root.right`.

 #### 409. Longest Palindrome (hash table)